joelkanyi/HorizontalCalendarView/README.md

 # HorizontalCalendarView
-[WIP] A Jetpack Compose Horizontal Calendar View Library
+A Jetpack Compose Horizontal Calendar View Library

 To use the library in your project: